 The Smart WebView plugin architecture allows you to extend the application’s native capabilities.
-Follow these steps to create your own custom plugin.
+Follow these steps to create your own plugin.

 1. Create the Plugin Class